IngAamira/IngAamira/README.md

 # About Me / Sobre Mí

-💻 I'm a Fullstack Developer with experience designing and developing scalable web applications using Java + Spring Boot, NestJS, and Angular.
+💻 I'm a Software Engineer with experience designing and developing scalable web applications using Java + Spring Boot, NestJS, and Angular.
 I’ve contributed to chatbot and AI-driven platforms powered by Natural Language Processing (NLP) and Machine Learning, integrating backend, frontend, and event-driven microservices.

 🚀 I'm passionate about clean code, automation, and delivering real business value.
 I work with CI/CD pipelines in Azure DevOps and deploy services on AWS (Lambda, S3, ECS).
 I follow clean architecture principles (Hexagonal, Onion) and design patterns like MVC to build robust and maintainable systems.